Quantum Probability Estimation for Randomness with Quantum Side Information: and Entropy Estimators

 for all $t\in\rls$, where we determine $\lambda_{1}\geq 0$ and $\lambda_{0}\geq 0$ so that this inequality is tight.
 We naturally arrived at this choice after considering more general forms that satisfy the constraints.
 See the comment after the proof for a discussion.
-Subject to the constraints, we minimize
+Subject to the constraints, according to Eq.~\eqref{eq:thm:ee_to_qef:smu2} we minimize

 where $e^{w(a)}$ is the larger of the two solutions $x$ to the identity $x+1/x = e^{ l(a)}$ with $ l(a) = \log(N^{(1-2\gamma)\knuth{\gamma\leq 1/2}}e^{-(1-\gamma)a} + e^{(1-\gamma)a})\geq \log(2)$.
 Thus $e^{w(a)}= \left(e^{ l(a)}+\sqrt{e^{2 l(a)}-4}\right)/2\leq e^{ l(a)}$, where the upper bound is a good approximation for large $ l(a)$.
 The function $a\mapsto e^{ l(a)}$ is convex and symmetric around its minimum at $a=\log(N^{(1-2\gamma)\knuth{\gamma\leq 1/2}})/(2(1-\gamma))$, and as a result $w(a)$ is also minimized at and symmetric about this value, and monotone on each side.
 From $\log(e^{x}+e^{-x})\leq |x|+\log(2)$, we obtain that for $1/2\leq\gamma\leq 1$, $ l(a)\leq (1-\gamma)|a|+\log(2)$, and for $0\leq\gamma\leq 1/2$,